Ohio lawmakers debate proposed ‘Don’t Say Gay’ bill during first hearing - NewsBreak

 Rep. Latyna Humphrey (D-Columbus) questioned the sponsoring representatives, stating, “It seems as if the bill bans ‘divisive and inherently racist concepts’ such as diversity and inclusion.”
 Humphrey asked Schmidt and Loychik to explain how diversity and inclusion are racist concepts.

-Loychik said diversity, equity and inclusion are very similar to critical race theory, stating, “We don’t want to see the outcomes of DEI and CRT within our education curriculum, once those children have been put through it.”New Bishop of Columbus, Father Earl Fernandes, installed
+Loychik said diversity, equity and inclusion are very similar to critical race theory, stating, “We don’t want to see the outcomes of DEI and CRT within our education curriculum, once those children have been put through it.”Local sheriff responds to tactics review of Texas shooting

 Humphrey pressed further, saying DEI aids in explaining certain issues people of color experience that not every person understands.
 Loychik responded by saying this bill is targeted toward parental rights and leaves topics like diversity and inclusion up to parents to explain to their children, rather than teachers.